Academic Integrity Procedure

 1B Educating academic/teaching staff about required standards of academic integrity

-Please note: Staff should refer to the Research Integrity Policy for further information on research matters and guidance on what constitutes Research Misconduct.
+Please note: Staff should refer to the Research Integrity and Misconduct Procedure for further information on research matters and guidance on what constitutes Research Misconduct.

 A. Providing academic/teaching staff with information about academic integrity